AmitU's Journal - May 2023

 Which means we can recursively call into wasm from Rust.
 Malloc then becomes trivial, say you exported foo, which needs to create and return a string to wasm, when foo is called we call malloc exported from wasm, and initialise the memory and return the pointer to it.

-Path to `fastn 0.4`
+Path to fastn 0.4

-8th May 2023 We released fastn 0.3 around Jan 2023.
+We released fastn 0.3 around Jan 2023.
 This release was about creating a syntax we like and want so support for long time.
 Since Jan we have focused on documentation, bug fixes etc. It's time we start thinking about what would be the next major release.
 Let's look at some of the things that or missing or broken in 0.3.

 What 0.4 Should Be About